ferrous-systems/rust-exercises/exercise-book/src/files-match-result.md

 }
 ```

-Other then with if/else, every case has to be handled explicitly, at
+Unlike with if/else, every case has to be handled explicitly, at
 least with a last catch all arm that uses a place holder:

 ```rust